zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "There is no greatness where there is not simplicity, goodness, and truth."
+> "Human beings can alter their lives by altering their attitudes of mind."
 >
-> — Leo Tolstoy
+> — William James
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch